Twice Sequential Monte Carlo for Tree Search: Value-Based Sequential Monte Carlo

+where $A_1$ are the actions sampled by the particles at the first step and $\bar w_t$ are the weights normalized.
+To reduce variance (see Appendix \ref{app:variance_reduction} for more detail), instead of $Q_t$ we can keep track of the \textit{average} value observed during search $\bar Q_t$:

+Whenever there are no particles associated with action $a$, the value $ \bar Q_t(s_1,a) $ is not updated.
+The average value can be updated in place, maintaining SMC's space complexity.

-This value-based extension to RL-SMC can be thought of as iterating: (i) \textit{Search}: compute importance sampling weights to align with the improved policy $\pi'(s_t)$. (ii) \textit{Backpropagation}: evaluate the returns for each particle at states $s_{t+1}$, average the return across all particles associated with the same action $a_0$ at the root and incorporate it into the running mean $\bar Q_{t}$. (iii) \textit{Expansion}: sample from the prior-policy $\pi_\theta(s_{t+1})$.
+This value-based extension to RL-SMC can be thought of as iterating: (i) \textit{Expansion}: Transition to $s_t$ and sample from the prior-policy $\pi_\theta(s_{t})$. (ii) \textit{Search}: compute importance sampling weights to align with the improved policy $\pi'(s_t)$. (iii) \textit{Backpropagation}: evaluate the returns at states $s_{t}$, average the return across the particles associated with the same action $a$ at the root and incorporate it into the running mean $\bar Q_{t}$.
 Due to the similarity between this three-step process and MCTS', we refer to this algorithm as Sequential-Monte-Carlo Tree Search (\textbf{SMCTS}, summarized in Algorithm \ref{alg:smcts}).

-\paragraph{Policy improvement at the root} To extract policy improvement at the root $\pi_{improved}(s_0)$ using the value estimates $\bar Q_T(s_0,\cdot)$, any policy improvement operator $\mathcal I$ can be chosen.
-SMCTS returns:

-One effect of path degeneracy remains however: all particles can still collapse to search only one root ancestor.
-In addition, SMCTS does not fully leverage the insight that the search objective is policy improvement \textit{specifically} at the root.
-We address these next.